 So what does that leave us with, as indies?
 A great business.
 An interstitial opportunity to be the equivalent of Pocket Books to our volume audience.
 That audience will reward quality at an economical price, which is where we can shine.

 If you notice, my business model is one featuring a large number of titles, all high quality, none of which sell huge.
 Last year JET was my big mover, this year, who knows?
 My hunch is that it will continue to be a big seller (as I release three more JET tomes this year – I’m working on the prequel, JET – Ops Files, as we speak, for release in April), but BLACK is also turning respectable numbers, and with BLACK 4, it could be a surprise for the season.
 I’m planning to put the series into KDP Select in a week or two to see whether that kicks it in the pants.
 Because you always have to keep mixing it up and experimenting.
-Another surprise for Q1 are Fatal Exchange and Upon A Pale Horse, both of which are selling nicely now that they’ve got their new covers.
+Other surprises for Q1 are Fatal Exchange and Upon A Pale Horse, both of which are selling nicely now that they’ve gotten new covers.

 But back to my point.
 What’s exciting to me is that, whoever’s right, the opportunity for indies is huge, and growing.
 We may quibble over how large it will get, but to me that’s immaterial.
 It’s big enough.